 - Simplified calculation Use this calculation if all of the following conditions apply: the automobile you provide your employee is owned by you; the employee used the same automobile throughout the year; the employee's principal source of employment is not selling or leasing automobiles; and the employee is not eligible for the reduced standby charge rate (explained under "Detailed calculation.")
-Cost of automobile you provided (generally equal to its fair market value at the time of acquisition, including GST/HST and PST) × 24% = \$ Enter the amount the employee reimbursed for the standby charge \$ 2 Line 1 minus line 2.
-Standby charge benefit (if negative, enter "0") = \$ Go to Step 2 OR OR Calculate the number of days the automobile was available to the employee for the entire calendar year (including weekends s and holidays).

-When you divide the total days the automobile was available by 30, round off the result to the nearest whole number if it is more than one.

-Examples 20 days \div 30 = 0.67 (do not round off) 130 days \div 30 = 4.33 (round to 4) 135 days \div 30 = 4.50 (round to 4) 140 days \div 30 = 4.67 (round to 5)

-Reduced standby charge - Calculate the standby charge at a reduced rate if all of the following conditions apply:

-- you require your employee to use the automobile to perform his or her duties; - the employee uses the automobile more than 50% of the time for business purposes; and - the kilometres for personal use do not exceed 1,667 per 30-day period or a total of 20,004 kilometres a year.

-Choose 1, 2, or 3 (For information, see Chapter 2 of Guide T4130, Employers' Guide - Taxable Benefits and Allowances.)

-1. Employer owns the automobile: cost of automobile (generally equal to its fair market value at the time of acquisition, including GST/HST and PST) \$ = \$ 3 2.
+Cost of automobile you provided (generally equal to its fair market value at the time of acquisition, including GST/HST and PST) < 24% = \$ 1 Enter the amount the employee reimbursed for the standby charge - \$ 2 Line 1 minus line 2 Standby charge benefit (if negative, enter "0") = \$ A Go to o Step 2 OR - Detailed calculation - Calculate the number of days the automobile was available to the employee for the entire calendar year (including weekends and t holidays) When you divide the total days the automobile was available by 30, round off the result to the nearest whole number . , Examples20 days \div 30 = 0.67 (do not round off)135 days \div 30 = 4.50 (round to 4)130 days \div 30 = 4.33 (round to 4)140 days \div 30 = 4.67 (round to 5) Reduced standby charge - Calculate the standby charge at a reduced rate if all of the following conditions apply : you require your employee to use the automobile to perform their duties; • the employee uses the automobile more than 50% of the time for business purposes; and • the kilometres for personal use do not exceed 1,667 per 30-day period or a total of 20,004 kilometres a year.
+Choose 1, 2, or 3 (For information, see Chapter 2 of Guide T4130, Employers' Guide - Taxable Benefits and Allow wances.)
+1. Employer owns the automobile: the cost of the automobile (generally equal to its fair market value at the time of acquisition, including GST/HST and PST) × 2% = \$ 3 2.
 Employer leases the automobile: enter the monthly leasing cost, which is the total lease cost (including any down payment made over the term of the lease, GST/HST, and PST, but excluding insurance) divided by the number of months in the term of the lease.
-The total leasing cost is generally equal to its fair market value at the time the automobile is leased \$ × 2/3 = \$ 4 3.
+The total leasing cost is generally equal to its fair market < 2/3 = \$ 4 × 2/3 - Ψ 3.
 Employee sells or leases automobiles: enter the greater of either the average cost of all automobiles (new and used) or the average cost of all new automobiles acquired for sale or lease in the year.
-The cost of an automobile is generally equal to its fair market value at the time of acquisition, including GST/HST and PST = \$ 5 Reducing the standby charge Amount fromNumber of days auto available to employeePersonal kilometresNumber of days auto available to employee $ \times (\underline{)}{30} \times \underline{)} \times \underline{+} \underbrace{+} ((\underline{)}{30} \times 1,667) $ = \$ 6 Enter the amount the employee reimbursed for the standby charge \$ 7 Line 6 minus line 7 Standby charge benefit (if negative, enter "0") = \$ В Go to Step 2
+The cost of an automobile is generally equal to its fair market value at the time of acquisition, including GST/HST and PST < 1.5% = \$ 5 Reducing the standby charge Number of days Personal Number of days Amount from auto available kilometres auto available to auto available to employee \$ × () × ÷(() × 1,667) = \$ 6 • ĭ Enter the amount the employee reimbursed for the standby charge \$ 7 Line 6 minus line 7 Standby charge benefit (if negative, enter "0") = \$ В Go to o Step 2